THE ESTABLISHMENT OF CLAN CAMERON IN AUSTRALIA

 It was noted in the records that subscriptions amounted to £200.

-I’m not sure what £5 would buy in 1853, but I suggest that it would significantly more what $13 to $25 buys today.
+I’m not sure what £5 would buy in 1853, but I suggest that it would significantly more what $13 or $25 buys today.

 A follow-up article on 1 Sept, 1853 called for another meeting of the Association, but it is not known how long it was active after that.

-The full content of the public notices published in The Argus, Melbourne, and The Sydney Morning Herald, NSW as below, can be found at the following link:
+The full content of the public notices published in The Argus, Melbourne, and The Sydney Morning Herald, NSW, 24 June 1938, can be found at the following link:

 After the Clan Cameron Association formed in Scotland in 1889 a number of Australian Camerons are known to have joined, with representatives from several states recorded in their minutes.
 In following years at least two Australians were appointed Chieftains in Clan Cameron in accordance with regulations of the time.
 These were Lt.
 Col. Cyril St Clair Cameron of Tasmania in 1899 and Lt.
 Col. Sir Donald Charles Cameron of Queensland in 1938.